 The MPPGA program offers entrance scholarships and generous merit-based scholarships for both domestic and international students.
 Applicants may indicate their desire to be considered for a scholarship on the application form itself.
 Scholarship decisions are made in conjunction with admission decisions.

-MPPGA candidates and students, please find various funding opportunities at UBC and externally by clicking on the link below.
+MPPGA applicants and students, please find various funding opportunities at UBC and externally by clicking on the link below.
 Please check the funding websites carefully as information is subject to change.
 Please also note that the links below are provided as a service to students.
 UBC does not verify the information in these listings, nor are the organizations and placements subject to any form of University inspection.
 UBC does not take responsibility for any issues relating to the use of the information below.

 Awards are made available annually by the Master of Public Policy and Global Affairs program to outstanding students in the first year of the program, on the basis of exceptional academic performance in first-year core courses.
 This award is made on the recommendation of the MPPGA program, in consultation with the Faculty of Graduate and Postdoctoral Studies.
 Both international and domestic students are eligible.

 A $4,000 prize has been made available through an endowment established by Dr. Rashid Sumaila upon being named the 2017 Volvo Environment Prize laureate for a Master’s or Ph.D. student whose peer-reviewed publications to date are expected to have the most significant impact on the field of environmental sustainability.

 Preference is given to students supervised by faculty members who are affiliated with the Institute for the Oceans and Fisheries; the Institute for Resources, Environment and Sustainability; or the School of Public Policy and Global Affairs.